The Many Horrors All Hallows’ Eve (and Variations)

 Third and fourth installments in the franchise arrived in October 2023 and October 2024 respectively, featuring a collection of short films curated by Terrifier 2 producer Steve "Uncle Creepy" Barton and Horrible Imaginings Film Festival director Miguel Rodriguez.

-Low budget segments from upcoming filmmakers that are hit or miss, but somewhat entertaining.
+Part 3 is called Trickster and Part 4 is titled Inferno.
+Both contain low budget segments from upcoming filmmakers that are hit or miss, but somewhat entertaining.
 Most don't even take place on Halloween.

 All Hallows’ Eve: Inferno (2024)